 When you execute the above command, it will generate the following output on the terminal and create a file named “backupOfEducba.sql”.
 This file will contain all the commands required for restoring the database:

 After opening the backupOfEducba.sql file, you can observe the following contents in it –

-You can observe that the old existing tables are dropped, deleting all the previous structure of the table as well as its contents.
-After that, the table is recreated and data is inserted in it after locking the table to make sure that the data consistency is maintained.
+You can observe that the old existing tables are dropped, deleting all the previous structures of the table and its contents.
+After that, the table is recreated, and data is inserted in it after locking it to maintain data consistency.

 mysql -u root -p <backupOfEducba.sql